Skip to main content

 This welcome pack will hopefully answer any questions that you may have regarding the Scout Association and our Group.

-All communications take place using a private WhatsApp community group that you will get invited to via phone number.
+All communications take place through a private WhatsApp community group, which you will be invited to join via your phone number.

 Online Scout Manager (OSM) is where you can find information about activities, events, consents and badge progress.
 You will get invited via e-mail.